 I can’t get behind recreational use with marijuana for a lot of reasons.
 Mostly spiritual reasons.

 There was always my problem.
 I never felt comfortable with fully giving up the control, and with every bit of control that you try to hold on to while you’re high, it’s manifesting itself into anxiety or paranoia, or whatever else it is.
-But that’s OK.
+But that’s a good thing, do not ignore it!
 You should listen to your body, mind and soul when high.
 It’s telling you what you need to know and if you don’t listen, you’re digging yourself further into unconsciousness.
-I think that’s a way scarier thought than to simply pay attention to the crappy things that you’re feeling in your body and hearing in your mind, these things that are telling you something isn’t quite right.
+Becoming more unconscious is way scarier than to simply pay attention to the depressing or bad things that you’re feeling in your body and hearing in your mind, the things that are telling you something isn’t quite right.
 Here’s a quote I wrote once about this type of thing:

 “Am I drowning in unconsciousness without being conscious of it?”

-(Personal answer to this quote: I was…. because I was smoking pot pretty regularly and was feeling my consciousness leaving me every time, but then again I wasn’t, because I was always myself asking questions during those important soul-searching moments, and eventually got myself out and onto clearer things).
+(Personal answer to this quote: I was…. and I was feeling my consciousness leaving me more and more every time, but then again I wasn’t, because I was always myself asking questions during those important soul-searching moments, and eventually got myself out and onto clearer things).
+My self-questioning got me through everything in life so far.

 If you don’t ever ask yourself questions while you feel the need to somewhere deep down, you’re just letting life pass you by.
 This IS life.
 Life is full of questions that you should be asking yourself every day.
 This is the most exciting part of life, and it leads you to so many beautiful places.
 Sadly, the more you get into marijuana, the less progress you make on asking and answering your own questions properly as you become more unconscious of yourself and the things you should be doing to keep up.
-You’re letting every important thought go and these are meant to be your lessons.
-It’s going to take some catching up to reverse the effects of ignoring all of the spiritual lessons you passed on along the way.
+You’re letting many important thoughts go and these are meant to be your life lessons, that is sober life.
+It’s full of those exact challenges.
+In the end, it’s going to take some catching up to reverse the effects of ignoring all of the spiritual lessons you passed on along the way.

 Letting the drug lead your life spiritually

 The mind is powerful, so it stays on when you’re high, but you can drown it out if you wish.
 You can leave things back there and not ever touch them.
-It goes for sobriety too, many people who live sober don’t work at becoming aware of their thoughts (that’s a whole different subject…).
+It goes for sobriety too, many people who live sober don’t work at becoming aware of their thoughts (that’s a whole different subject).
 You’re not necessarily behind just because you smoke pot often, you might even already be ahead, but keeping it up won’t bring you the ultimate happiness.
 You can think of Bob Marley if you want, I think many people glorify his life and assume he was happy but the fact is we don’t know what his level of happiness was.
-He did a lot of good, so that’s worth something big, but you can do all that and more in your normal awake life, and guarantee to be heading down a road to happiness if that’s what you wish.
+He did a lot of good, so that’s worth something big, he made a lot of sense, but most of us would make more sense while high, because you connect automatically with your subconsciousness, but not necessarily your consciousness.
+You can do all of that and more in your normal awake life, and guarantee to be heading down a road to happiness if that’s what you wish.
 I wouldn’t bet on the road to happiness with weed on a regular basis.
 Success, possibly.
-True and pure happiness, I wouldn’t say so.
+True and pure happiness, no.

 I could hardly do anything from the horror I was experiencing from that bad trip but I somehow managed to find my phone in my purse, and dialed a certain phone number which did not come from memory as I had no function there… my fingers simply pressed the keys, while my entire being was in shock, and they then came to pick me up.
 I wrote this poem shortly after: